Husayn-Esmail/FinalGradeCalculator-CLI/README.md

 # FinalGradeCalculator-CLI
 A final grade calculator command line tool.
 Work in progress.
+WARNING: the code is not good yet. it works but it's not good.
 Functionality so far:
 Asks user to input grades in percentage format and their respective weights.
 Then asks for the weight of the final.